There are three elements to the assessment in RMS:

 We strongly recommend that you complete all homework exercises to the best of your ability to ensure you get the highest grade possible.

 One of the key skills in applied research is to be able to clearer and formally write up the results of a statistical analysis focused on answering a specific research question.
 This section of the course assessment is designed to assess this skill.

 In this assessment you will be provided with a data set and a set of research questions.
 You will be asked to produce a Methods and Results section describing the rationales for the analyses selected and interpreting your results.
 In addition, you will be asked to provide the R-code used to produce your results, which will be checked for accuracy against what is included in the report itself.
 During the semester we will practice these skills in the labs and problem sets, and provide you with guidance on how to formally write up results.

 The research reports are marked based on the University Common marking scheme.
 If your code fails to run, or fails to reproduce the results in your report, you will be deducted 10% (e.g. a 75 would become a 65).

 The exam will take place in the winter digest.
-It will be a 2 hour open book exam.
-The exam will consist of two sections:
+It will be a 2 hour exam.
+As of 2019-2020, you are allowed to bring a two-sided A4 paper of notes with you that can include anything you may find relevant to have with you during the exam (i.e. equations, code examples).
+The exam will consist of three sections.